beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 If you're writing a small-scale application that doesn't need highly concurrent access to a database, consider using explicit transactions based on a language-level construct (Python's [context managers][ctx] are a perfect example).

-Without explicit transactions, it's hard--impossible, in some cases--to see where transactions begin and end.
+Without explicit transactions, it's hard---impossible, in some cases---to see where transactions begin and end.
 So it's easy to introduce bugs where transactions remain open much longer than they need to be.
 There are several advantages to marking the start and end of every transaction:

 * It's easy to verify that a transaction ends in a timely manner.
 * You can add synchronization to unsynchronized datastores like [LevelDB][] or flat files.
 * You can interpose on transactions for debugging purposes.
 For example, you might want to measure the time taken by each transaction.
 (This technique was instrumental to diagnosing this bug in beets.)

-And if you're coding for SQLite in Python, feel free to [steal beets' Transaction implementation][txn]--it's open source!
+And if you're coding for SQLite in Python, feel free to [steal beets' Transaction implementation][txn]---it's open source!

 [LevelDB]: http://code.google.com/p/leveldb/
 [cursor]: http://docs.python.org/library/sqlite3.html#cursor-objects